Finding an apartment / a house in Santiago: the complete guide

 Electricity & gas

-It should cost you $5,000 to $10,000 per month for electricity for 1-2 bedroom apartment (9-18 US$).
+It should cost you $5,000 to $10,000 per month for electricity for 1-2 bedroom apartment (9-18 USD).
 Same thing for gas, except if you use a gas boiler to produce hot water.
 Most of the time, when you move in a new apartment or house, you will not have to open the electricity or gas, except if the property has been vacant for a long time.
 Most of the time, bills are sent to the building, and the service remains available as long as someone pay them.
 You need to check that the previous tenant or the landlord has paid all pending bills, or that a clause stipulates the landlord must pay them.

 Required documents to rent an apartment / a house